 In this course students will learn the skills needed to become a patient care assistant.
 The course is divided into the following sections: Basic Patient Care, Compliance and Safety, Infection Control, Skills lab, PCA clinical experience.
-Terms Offered: To be determined
+Terms Offered: As needed